 Wittgenstein", Gustav Klimt (1905)

 But Klimt isn't the only pictorial influence on the design.
-It also takes many elements from the late 19th century romantic paintings from the artists known as pre Raphaelites.
-The paintings that conform the movement portray a romanticized vision of the past, especially focussing on the medieval period and the realm of legends and fairy tales.
-It's from their paintings that comes some of the false preconception regarding medieval fashion.
+It also takes many elements from the late 19th century romantic paintings from the artists known as Pre-Raphaelites.
+The paintings that conform to the movement portray a romanticized vision of the past, especially focussing on the medieval period and the realm of legends and fairy tales.
+It's from their paintings that comes some of the false preconceptions regarding medieval fashion.

 |"Mariana in the South"|

 (1897, John William Waterhouse)

 (1903, John William Waterhouse)

 | "At the First Touch of Winter,|